splunk/public-o11y-docs/get-started/o11y-ai.rst

 The AI Assistant provides an intelligent chatbot experience to empower users to craft complex SignalFlow by simply writing plain English prompts.

 The AI Assistant has access only to data from Splunk APM and Splunk Infrastructure Monitoring.
-While you can access the assistant throughout Splunk Observability Cloud, responses are geared toward use cases for APM, Infrastructure Monitoring, and Log Observer Connect.
+While you can access the AI Assistant throughout Splunk Observability Cloud, responses are geared toward use cases for APM, Infrastructure Monitoring, and Log Observer Connect.

 What is supported
 ==================================================================================
 The AI Assistant understands and supports natural language.
-The assistant responds in natural language with a summary of insights synthesized from multiple sources.
-Currently, the assistant supports only English.
+The AI Assistant responds in natural language with a summary of insights synthesized from multiple sources.
+Currently, the AI Assistant supports only English.

 How to access the AI Assistant in Observability Cloud
 ==================================================================================